The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

-For numerical evaluation of the $N=1$ opacity correction~\eqref{eq3.5} to the splitting function, the shape of the elastic scattering cross section $\vert a({\bf q})\vert^2$ and the value of the opacity $\tfrac{1}{2} n_0 L \sigma_\text{el}$ needs to be specified.
-Motivated by a picture of partonic $2\to 2$ scatterings with medium constituents, we use the Gyulassy-Wang model~\cite{Gyulassy:1993hr} of Yukawa-type scattering potentials which are distributed with constant density $n_0$ and which are regulated in the IR by a Debye screening mass $\mu_D$,
+Numerical evaluation of the $N=1$ opacity correction~\eqref{eq3.6} to the splitting function requires specifying the shape of the elastic scattering cross section $\vert a({\bf q})\vert^2$ and the value of the opacity $ n_0 L \sigma_\text{el}$.
+Motivated by the Gyulassy-Wang model~\cite{Gyulassy:1993hr} of partonic $2\to 2$ scatterings with medium constituents, we use Yukawa-type scattering potentials distributed with constant density $n_0$ and regulated in the IR by a Debye screening mass $\mu_D$,